elektrotehnika/digel-asic-labs-fa24/lab4/README.md

 ### Question 1: Interpreting GCD PAR Reports

-1. What is the critical hold timing path of your design:
+1. What is the critical hold timing path and slack of your design:
   - after synthesis? (trick question)
   - after CTS?
   - after routing?